 Prevention is really the best option if you live in an area that is prone to fleas.
 Fleas are most active during the warmest times of the year, but in some areas of the US, we can see flea problems year round.

 It’s a common thought that you can discontinue flea preventative in the winter months, but as you can tell by the map below, a majority of our country will experience trouble with fleas for 10-12 months of the year.

 There are many natural options for preventing fleas on your cat or dog, but if you’re in one of the hot zones for fleas, you may find that natural methods are just not enough to truly take care of the problem.

 And if you or your pet are allergic to the flea bites, there’s no reason to torture yourselves by trying to avoid using pesticides for flea treatment.
 Judicious use of pesticides is nothing to be ashamed of if it improves your health and quality of life.

-Fortunately, if you’re not opposed to the use of chemicals, there are a lot of flea prevention options for your pet.
+Fortunately, there are a lot of flea prevention options for your pet.

 The best flea collar